-Thanks to the efforts of the National Association of Insurance Commissioners (NAIC), families who are left scrambling to track down a lost life insurance policy after the death of a loved one now have an easier way to go about the process.
+But with this tool from the NAIC, families who are left scrambling to track down a lost life insurance policy after the death of a loved one have an easier way to go about the process.

 Free Life Insurance Locator Service

-The Life Insurance Policy Locator Service now allows you to run a nationwide search for any insurance policies or annuities that may be out there in the name of the deceased.
-You have to be the designated beneficiary or legal representative of the deceased to use this service.
+The Life Insurance Policy Locator Service allows you to run a nationwide search for insurance policies or annuities in the names of people who have died.
+You have to believe that you are the designated beneficiary or be a legal representative of the deceased to use this service.

 State-Specific Locator Searches

-These state-specific locator services only apply to policies purchased in these participating states:
+These state-specific locator services apply only to policies purchased in the following states:

 If you run into any problems, your best bet is to contact your state insurance department and ask about the process you need to go through.
 All insurance is regulated at the state level.